2017 Navy Midshipmen football team

 The 2017 Navy Midshipmen football team represented the United States Naval Academy in the 2017 NCAA Division I FBS football season.
 The Midshipmen were led by tenth-year head coach Ken Niumatalolo and played their home games at Navy–Marine Corps Memorial Stadium.
 The Midshipmen competed as a member of the West Division of the American Athletic Conference and were third-year members of the conference.
 They finished the season 7–6 overall and 4–4 in AAC play to tie for third place in the West Division.
 They were invited to the Military Bowl, where they defeated Virginia, 49–7.

 Before the season

-Previous season

-The Navy Midshipmen began the 2016 season with three straight wins, but lost to military rival Air Force.
-However, the Midshipmen had victories over fellow American Conference teams #6 ranked Houston and Memphis.
-After beating long-time rival Notre Dame, winning the Rip Miller Trophy, the Midshipmen went on a three-game winning streak.
-However, Navy ended their season with a loss over military rival Army in the 117th Army–Navy Game, ending Navy's 14th consecutive victories over Army.
-The Midshipmen finished the regular season with a 9–4 record.
-Despite this slide, it earned them an invitation to the Armed Force Bowl, their 13th bowl game in a row, but they lost to the 8–5 Louisiana Tech Bulldogs 45–48.

 Spring practices

 Navy held spring practices during March and April 2017.

 During the season

 On television

 The 2017 Navy Midshipmen football team is featured in the miniseries, A Season With Navy Football on Showtime, which premiered on Tuesday September 5, 2017.
 It depicts daily life of Midshipmen football players and coaches at the United States Naval Academy in Annapolis, Maryland.
 Each episode reviews highlights of every football game played during the current season of Navy football, as the series narrator boasts, is "one of the most accomplished football programs in the country".